Qiraat Africa

 Share on FacebookShare on Twitter

 Akan, ethnolinguistic grouping of peoples of the Guinea Coast who speak Akan languages (of the Kwa branch of the Niger-Congo family).
-The Akan people are living primarily in present-day Ghana and in parts of Ivory Coast and Togo in West Africa.
+The Akan people are living primarily in present-day Ghana.
 They include the speakers of the Akyem, Anyi, Asante (Ashanti), Attié, Baule, Brong, Chakosi, Fante (Fanti), and Guang languages; some scholars also consider Twi a distinct Akan language.

 The culture of the Akan people of West Africa dates from before the 13th century.
 Like other long-established cultures the world over, the Akan have developed a rich conceptual system complete with metaphysical, moral, and epistemological aspects.
 Of particular interest is the Akan conception of persons, a conception that informs a variety of social institutions, practices, and judgments about personal identity, moral responsibility, and the proper relationship both among individuals and between individuals and community.